I do not own these characters, or any rights to them, I am simply borrowing them to write a story for amusement purposes only.

 "Don't worry.
 Appa's just saying he forgives you.
 Now, climb on up, and we'll get going.
 I have one stop to make, and then we'll head for Sky Island."

-She climbed up to the saddle, and knelt near the front even as he leapt gracefully astride Appa's head, shouting, "Yip, yip," before he even sat down.
+She climbed up to the saddle, and knelt near the front even as he leapt gracefully astride Appa's head, shouting, "Yip, yip," before he had even sat down.

 Aang smiled faintly as she screamed the moment Appa left the ground, and he glanced back to see her clinging tightly to the front of the saddle as they soared out over the boiling lake that gave the prison its feared appellation.
-The fallen princess didn't look so bold or frightening just then, and she wasn't even looking at all as her eyes were very tightly closed.
+The fallen princess didn't look so bold or frightening just then, and she wasn't even looking at anything at all as her eyes were very tightly closed.

 "It's not that bad, lady," he addressed her formally as ever as they left the volcanic cone behind, and rose over the sea as Appa continued to climb higher into the sky, leaving the heat of the volcanically heated sea behind.
 "Open your eyes.
 The view is better from up here."